 If you are looking for a new camping kettle, give this a go.
 We are super happy with it.

-UPDATE: We’ve now been using this kettle for around 150 nights of camping, and its still performing flawlessly.
+UPDATE May 2020: We’ve now been using this kettle for around 150 nights of camping, and its still performing flawlessly.
 It’s been bounced around in the back of our camper trailer and looks terrible, but we’ve had no issues with it at all.
 It gets a great wrap from us, and is the best camping kettle we’ve had.